langfuse/langfuse-docs/pages/docs/sdk/python.md

 langfuse.generation(InitialGeneration(level=ObservationLevel.ERROR))
 ```

-**New**
+**v2.x.x**
 ```python
 langfuse.generation(level="ERROR")
 ```

-All inserted parameters are validated on function call and print errors if the validation fails.
+All inserted parameters are validated using Pydantic under the hood and log errors if the validation fails.
 No exceptions are thrown.

-### Renamings on Generations
+### Renamings of `prompt` and `completion` to `input` and `output`
-We decided to rename `prompt` and `completion` to `input` and `output` to be more consistent with the rest of the Langfuse API.
+To increase consistency across Langfuse, the `generation` paramters `prompt` and `completion` are renamed to `input` and `output` to be more consistent with the rest of the Langfuse API.

 ### Snake case parameters

-As of now, all parameters are snake case.
-This means, that parameters such as `startTime` are now `start_time`.
-This is to ensure consistency with the rest of the Python ecosystem.
+To increase consistency, all parameters are snake case in v2.
+For example `startTime` is now `start_time`.

 ### Flexible usage objects on Generations

-We wanted to make the SDK more flexible to allow you to ingest any kinds of usage while maintaining simplicity when using OpenAI.
-Therefore, we removed the `LlmUsage` Pydantic model and allow users to pass two different types of usage objects.
+We improved the flexibility of the SDK by allowing you to ingest any type of usage while still supporting the OpenAI-style usage object.
+As a result, we removed the `LlmUsage` Pydantic model and two different types of usage objects can be passed.

-**Old**
+**v1.x.x**
 ```python

 from langfuse.model import InitialGeneration, Usage